hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_custom_domain.html.markdown

 * `domain_validation_state` - Provisioning substate shows the progress of custom HTTPS enabling/disabling process.

-* `expiration_date` - The date time that the token expires
+* `expiration_date` - The date time that the token expires.

-* `validation_token` - Challenge used for DNS TXT record or file based validation
+* `validation_token` - Challenge used for DNS TXT record or file based validation.

 ## Timeouts